gnanasree-kummara/hotel-review-sentiment-analysis/README.md

 ## Learning Outcome
 This project helped me understand text preprocessing, feature extraction, and building machine learning models for NLP-based sentiment analysis.

-## Acknowledgement
+## Collaboration
-This project was inspired by an open-source implementation and was modified and extended for academic learning purposes.
+This project was developed as a group academic project.
+The implementation was carried out collaboratively, and this repository represents my contribution and learning from the project.